flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 - **4 USB 1.1 ports**: Used to connect the controllers, however, the external shape of the port is modified to only allow Xbox controllers.
   - These ports also contain an extra pin called 'Video Sync' to connect peripherals that interact with the screen.
 - **10/100BASE-TX Ethernet port**: Used for online services (more details later).
-The actual ethernet function is performed by a separate transceiver found in the motherboard.
+The actual Ethernet function is performed by a separate transceiver found in the motherboard.

 ### Internal interfaces